YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 * In conformance with the Filesystem Hierarchy Standard, YottaDB recommends /var/log/yottadb/$ydb_rel as the value for $ydb_log.
 Note that $ydb_rel can be in the form of the current YottaDB release and platform information.

-* YottaDB recommends setting $ydb_tmp to a temporary directory /tmp (AIX, GNU/Linux).
+* YottaDB recommends setting $ydb_tmp to a temporary directory /tmp.
 The ydb_env_set script sets $ydb_tmp to /tmp/yottadb/$ydb_rel.

-* If you do not set $ydb_log, YottaDB creates log files in a directory in /tmp (AIX, GNU/Linux).
+* If you do not set $ydb_log, YottaDB creates log files in a directory in /tmp.
 However, this is not recommended because it makes YottaDB log files vulnerable to the retention policy of a temporary directory.

 Always set the same value of $ydb_tmp for all processes using the same YottaDB version.
 Having different $ydb_tmp for multiple processes accessing the same YottaDB version may prevent processes from being able to communicate with gtmsecshr and cause performance issues.